 We are working on making climate science accessible to everyone step by step.
 Publishing accessible climate articles and other content is a central element of this work.
 In addition, we are developing new channels of communication between climate scientists, citizens and stakeholders.

-Publishing climate research articles that are accessible to a broad audience is a cornerstone of Climanosco’s activities.
-We expand our research offering through regular “calls for manuscripts”, where we invite the climate research community to contribute to an upcoming publication.
-We are planning three calls for manuscripts in 2018: a thematic call for manuscripts in the spring and general call for manuscripts in the fall, as well as a special youth call for manuscripts for students aged 14-17 in the summer/fall.
+Publishing climate research articles that are accessible to a broad audience is a cornerstone of Climanosco’s activities and the purpose of our journal Climanosco Research Articles (ISSN 2673-1568, DOI https://doi.org/10.37207/CRA).
+We expand our research offering through regular “calls for manuscripts”, where we invite the climate research community to contribute to an upcoming collection of publications in Climanosco Research Articles.
+We are currently in our third call for manuscripts on the topic human responses to climate change, and are planning the next call to be launched early 2021.

 Community-rooted climate research